Crime in El Salvador: Government policy

 The government has set up numerous programs to try to guide the youth away from gang membership.
 La Mano Dura was a form of zero tolerance policy, a strategy that had flowed into El Salvador from Los Angeles, which called for "the immediate imprisonment of a gang member simply for having gang-related tattoos or flashing gang signs in public."
 Before this policy was ruled unconstitutional, it put tens of thousands of gang members as young as 12 years old in jail between 2003 and 2004.

 The Salvadoran government responded with the “Mano Dura” or Iron Fist policy.
 This has to do with aggressive mass arrests and the suspension of some constitutional rights.
 Despite these policies' purpose of decreasing the violence happening in El Salvador, they create judgment internationally because they violate the basic human rights of their citizens.
 The researcher Juan Pappier, saw that a usual approach in Latin America was to talk about the significant security challenges by restricting or suspending the citizens’ rights.
 This creates worries as the acts do not address the root issues like systemic inequalities or US deportation policy.

 Following La Mano Dura was a government program called Super Mano Dura ("Super Firm Hand").
 Super Mano Dura was highly criticized by the UN.
 According to the Salvadoran government, it saw temporary success in 2004 with a 14% drop in murders.
 This success dwindled beginning in the next year, and as of 2005, El Salvador had 65 homicides per 100000 inhabitants, more than triple the current rate of Mexico.

 Recent efforts by mayor Norman Quijano to restore public safety have been somewhat successful.
 Security measures in San Salvador's most troubled Districts (5 and 6, which border Soyapango, and are home to many gangs) included safety campaigns and recreational activities to keep youth from joining gangs.
 The mayor also initiated a security camera program so the police can monitor the most heavily trafficked areas of the city.
 The project was launched in the historic downtown and will expand throughout the entire city.

 In late April, President Nayib Bukele ordered that prisons containing gang members be placed on lockdown following a spate of violence between April 24 and April 27, 2020, that killed 77 people, which was blamed on gang members.
 As part of the Salvadoran government's crackdown, prisoners were locked in crowded cells for 23 hours a day; cells were barricaded with plywood and sheets of metal; mobile and wifi signals were blocked, and rival gang members were mixed together.
 Human Rights Watch has criticized the treatment of prisoners as humiliating, degrading, and endangering their health in the midst of the 2020 coronavirus pandemic.
+On 17 March 2026, the Legislative Assembly approved a constitutional amendment to permit life imprisonment for individuals convicted of murder, rape, or terrorism.